*We may receive a small commission on any products purchased through links on this page at no additional cost to you. Best Oil Additives For Lifter

 - Place the new filter – Lightly lubricate the rubber seals of the new filter before screwing it in by hand.
 Ensure the seal is properly seated in the filter.
 Though it may not be necessary to tighten with a wrench, check the filter’s instructions just to be sure.

-- Add the new oil – Using a clean funnel, pour in new oil from the top and make sure you pour the recommended amount for your engine.
+- Add the new oil – Using a clean funnel, pour in the prescibed amount of new oil from the top into your engine.
 Never overfill.
 Do not forget to replace the filler cap afterwards.

 - Run the engine – This step helps you to identify any leaks and deal with them immediately.
 If you do not notice any leaks, you’re good to go.
 Just shut off the engine then let it rest a few minutes to give the oil time to settle.

 - Check the oil level – Remove the dipstick, wipe it off, then return it in its slot.
 Remove it again to check if the oil is up to the “full” mark.
-If it’s not full, add the oil, again avoiding overfilling.
+If it’s not full, add more oil, but avoid overfilling.

 Finish up by removing the chucks and backing off the ramps.
 Dispose of the old oil and filter properly by taking them to an authorized used engine oil drop-off center or a recycling center.